button-inc/service-development-toolkit/README.md

 <br/>

 > 👋 Welcome!
-The toolkit's [component library](./packages/component-library) is in preview; this means the API is subject to change without notice.
+The toolkit [component library](./packages/component-library) is in preview; this means the API is subject to change without notice.
 >
 > If you're interested in production use of this codebase, we'd love to chat!
 Please reach out at [toolkit@button.is](mailto:toolkit@button.is).